dplumly/Onsite-Best-Practices/README.md

 # Timeout Function

 Always have a timeout function.
 Typically, 60 secs to trigger and 10 secs to reset.
-Here is a [Figma](https://www.figma.com/design/d4PdgcZelUQyn27mfgHHEm/Simple-slider-timeout-design?node-id=0-1&t=rllvg4vUTs6zNBJg-1)
+Here is a [Figma](https://www.figma.com/design/d4PdgcZelUQyn27mfgHHEm/Simple-slider-timeout-design?node-id=0-1&t=rllvg4vUTs6zNBJg-1).

+There is also some example code in this repo.
 <br>

 # Hidden Reset Button